mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/06_be_product_tdmdb_tables.md

 ### Product_Logical_Units

-This table holds the BE - LU - Product links, as follows:
+This table holds the links between a BE, LU and Product, as follows:
-- Holds the links of the LUs to each [BE](04_tdm_gui_business_entity_window.md).
+- Links between LUs and a [BE](04_tdm_gui_business_entity_window.md).
-- Holds the parent-child relationship of the LUs in a BE.
+- Links between parent-child LU relationships in a BE.
-- Holds the link of the combined BE and LU to a product.
+- Links between a BE and its LUs to a product.
 Each BE and LU combination can be attached to a [Product](05_tdm_gui_product_window.md).

 Adding an LU to a BE creates a new record in this table.
 Each record is marked by a unique **lu_id** sequence which is the table's PK.
 The table contains the following information: